tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/服务端 API/REST API/群组管理/导入群消息_intl_en.md

 |ChatRoom|Yes, identical to Meeting in the new version|
 |AVChatRoom|No|

-IM provides the preceding five built-in group types.
+IM provides the preceding four built-in group types.
 For details, see [Group Systems](https://intl.cloud.tencent.com/document/product/1047/33529).

 > AVChatRoom does not support importing group messages.
 If you attempt to import group messages for these groups, error 10007 returns.
 This feature is not provided for this groups because they normally do not require historical messages.